Crytek1512/PYTHON-LOG/README.md

 Simply Open your terminal in the directory where the script has been downloaded (or Navigate to that Directory) and type in:

 -> python/python3 PYTHON_LOGs.py

+# NOTE : The log_file will be created in the script folder itself!